AkshayRaut1321/Tasky/README.md

 2. Add a layout to show Notes - DONE
 3. Option to add new Notes – DONE
 4. Option to add checklist - DONE
-5. Option to convert Note to Checklist and back
+5. Option to convert Note to Checklist and back - In process
 6. User should be able to add checkbox between items - DONE
 7. If a new checkbox item is added in middle then set focus on that - DONE
 8. Add schedule for notes